mbeyeler/opencv-machine-learning/README.md

 - Using [Binder](https://mybinder.org/v2/gh/mbeyeler/opencv-machine-learning/master) (no installation required).
 - Using Jupyter Notebook on your local machine.

-The code in this book was tested with Python 3.5, although older versions of Python should work as well (such as Python 2.7).
+The code in this book was tested with Python 3.5, although Python 3.6 and 2.7 should work as well.

 ### Using Binder